 - Get a 0.99% introductory interest rate on Balance Transfers for 9 months, 2% fee applies to balance amounts transferred

 There’s no denying that AIR MILES has received quite a bit of negative press over the years, but if you understand the program, use a BMO AIR MILES®† Mastercard®* and know what the best redemptions are, then AIR MILES might be perfect for you.

-With the BMO AIR MILES Mastercard, you’ll earn 3x the Miles for every $20 spent at participating AIR MILES Partners*, 2 Miles at grocery stores, and 1 Mile for every $25 spent everywhere else.
+With the BMO AIR MILES®† Mastercard®*, you’ll earn 3x the Miles for every $25 spent at participating AIR MILES Partners*, 2 Miles at grocery stores, and 1 Mile for every $25 spent everywhere else.
 In other words, this is a straightforward card that earns you AIR MILES on every purchase you make.

 The sign up bonus of 800 AIR MILES when you charge $1,000 your account in the first three months may not impress some people, but it’s better than you think.
 The value of those AIR MILES, when used as cash miles, is $100.
-You can’t really put a value on those miles when using them as dream miles since redemptions start at 1,200 AIR MILES, but 800 AIR MILES is still a fair amount of points.
+You can’t really put a value on those miles when using them as dream miles since redemptions start at 1,200 AIR MILES, but 900 AIR MILES is still a fair amount of points.
 Remember, this is a no fee card so the sign up bonus is pretty impressive.

 With AIR MILES, you can earn additional points at participating merchants which is basically double-dipping your points.
 For example, you can earn AIR MILES when shopping at Sobey’s grocery stores by scanning your loyalty card when making your purchase.
 If you then pay with your BMO AIR MILES®† Mastercard®*, you’ll earn AIR MILES from Sobey’s and from your BMO credit card for the same transaction.